 For users needing precise control, below are official Apple links to download macOS installer .dmg/.pkg files.
 Always verify checksums post-download:

-For the versions below of macOS Big Sur, you need to use the App Store to download macOS installer files.
+For the versions of macOS Big Sur listed below, you must use the App Store to download macOS installer files.

 For versions below macOS High Sierra, you need to download their DMG files directly.